 - To import a bitcoin cash address, you must import its corresponding bitcoin address first.
 For any bitcoin address you import, the corresponding bitcoin cash address will also be imported.
 You can view the imported bitcoin cash address by going to the Bitcoin Cash tab.

 - Imported addresses are not backed up by the recovery phrase.
-For security and ease of use, we recommend sweeping any balances stored on imported addresses to your default wallet.
+For security and ease of use, we recommend transferring any balances stored on imported addresses to your default wallet.
+You can choose to transfer your funds to an existing wallet during the import process explained above, or by clicking Transfer All.

 - Click More Options to the right of an imported address to archive it, view its private key, or sign a message from the address.